Keeper-Security/linux-keyring-utility/README.md

 1. `get`
 2. `set`
 3. `del`
+4. `version`

 _Get_ and _del_ require one parameter; name, which is the secret _Label_ in D-Bus API terms.

-_Del_ accepts one or more secret labels and deletes all of them.
+_Del_ or _delete_ accepts one or more secret labels and deletes all of them.
 It will stop on the first error condition it encounters.

 _Set_ requires the data as a _single_ string in the second parameter.
 For example, `set foo bar baz` will generate an error but `set foo 'bar baz'` will work.
 If the string is `-` then the string is read from standard input.

+_Version_ prints the version and exits with status 0.

 ### Base64 encoding